James R. Sweeney II

-James Russell Sweeney II (born 1961) is a United States district judge of the United States District Court for the Southern District of Indiana.
+James Russell Sweeney II (born 1961) is the chief United States district judge of the United States District Court for the Southern District of Indiana.

 Biography

 Sweeney received a Bachelor of Science, with merit, in 1983 from the United States Naval Academy.
 From 1983 to 1992 Sweeney was an active duty Naval Flight Officer in the United States Marine Corps.
 He received a Juris Doctor, magna cum laude, in 1996 from Notre Dame Law School.
 Sweeney then clerked for Judge John Daniel Tinder of the United States District Court for the Southern District of Indiana and Judge James L. Ryan of the United States Court of Appeals for the Sixth Circuit.
-In 1999, Sweeney joined the law firm Barnes & Thornburg, where he practiced corporate law until becoming a judge in 2018.
+In 1999, Sweeney joined the Indianapolis law firm Barnes & Thornburg as an associate and was promoted to partner in 2005, where he practiced corporate law and civil law until becoming a judge in 2018.

 Federal judicial service

 His nomination was announced and sent to the Senate on November 1, 2017.
 President Trump nominated Sweeney to the seat on the United States District Court for the Southern District of Indiana vacated by Judge Sarah Evans Barker, who assumed senior status on June 30, 2014.
 A hearing on his nomination before the Senate Judiciary Committee was held on January 10, 2018.
 On February 8, 2018, the Judiciary Committee voted to report his nomination by voice vote.
 On August 28, 2018, his nomination was confirmed by voice vote.
 He received his judicial commission on September 13, 2018.
+He was sworn in on September 24, 2018.
+He became the chief judge on July 11, 2025.